census-instrumentation/opencensus-service/README.md

 ## Goals

-* Allow enabling of configuring the exporters lazily.
+* Allow enabling/configuring of exporters lazily.
 After deploying code, optionally run a daemon on the host and it will read the collected data and upload to the configured backend.
 * Binaries can be instrumented without thinking about the exporting story.